marzeckm/CarouselCSS/README.md

 [![HTML5](https://img.shields.io/badge/html5-black?style=for-the-badge&logo=html5)](https://hub.docker.com/u/marzeckm)
 [![CSS3](https://img.shields.io/badge/css3-black?style=for-the-badge&logo=css3)](https://hub.docker.com/u/marzeckm)

-A carousel with pure HTML, CSS (no JavaScript needed).
+A carousel with pure HTML, CSS (no JavaScript required).
 Currently there are supported up to 20 Slides per Carousel.

 ## Installation
 To install CarouselCSS, it is sufficient to download the files from GitHub.
 Afterwards, insert the `carousel.css` into your project.